WSBN: Citadel and Cumulus years

-In 2015, Cumulus announced that it was planning to sell the station's 75 acre (30 hectare) Bethesda, Maryland transmitter site, in use since 1941, so it could be redeveloped for high-end housing.
-On May 12, 2016, WMAL was granted a Federal Communications Commission construction permit for a transmitter site relocation.
+In 2015, Cumulus announced that it was planning to sell the station's 75 acre transmitter site in Bethesda, Maryland, in use since 1941, so it could be redeveloped for high-end housing.
+On May 12, 2016, WMAL was granted a construction permit by the Federal Communications Commission for a transmitter site relocation.
 Transmissions from Bethesda ceased on the afternoon of May 1, 2018, with operations switched to the replacement facility at Germantown, Maryland, northwest of the original site and now diplexed with an existing station, WSPZ (later WWRC).
 Although daytime power remained at 10,000 watts, this relocation resulted in a nighttime power reduction from 5,000 to 2,700 watts.
 In 2020, the decommissioned Bethesda site was sold to Toll Brothers for $74.1 million, and the Bethesda towers were demolished on November 4, 2020.

 Flip to sports talk

 WSBN's radio transmitter tower in unincorporated Montgomery County, Maryland, June 2025.

 On June 13, 2019, it was announced that WMAL would break away from the simulcast with WMAL-FM and flip to ESPN Radio on July 1, 2019, as ESPN 630.
 WMAL replaced WTEM as ESPN Radio's Washington, D.C., affiliate, though both stations continue to share Redskins games, with WTEM as flagship.
 Concurrent with the format change, WMAL changed its call letters to WSBN; prior to the change, it had been Washington's oldest station to be operating under its original call letters.
 WSBN signed a four-year radio broadcast rights agreement on June 15, 2022, to serve as the Washington affiliate for the Baltimore Ravens Radio Network.